Frequently Asked Questions

 Will the Army Sports Car Racing team give me a car?

 Sadly not.
 All drivers have vehicles that are funded, built, operated, and maintained at personal cost.
+There may be opportunities in the future to drive an Army-owned race car, but an amount of predetermined dedication is required before this is possible.

 Are there any team owned cars?